edwardsmith999/TTCF4LAMMPS/README.md

 		read_restart snapshot.rst

 And each fix nvt command should have the same ID throughout the whole run, bot for the mother and the daughter trajectory.
 The second point which needs clarification is the mapping procedure.
 It  works is the following way: in order to keep a general algorithm, each single dimension can be independenlty mirrored.
-There are 6 total dimensions, namely x,v_x,y,v_y,z,v_z.
+There are 6 total dimensions, namely x,vx,y,vy,z,vz.
 Thus, a mapping can be identified by a set of six digits, each of which can be either 0 (no reflection) or 1 (reflection).
 For instance, the sequence 101100 identifies the following mapping

 	(101100) = (-x , vx , -y , -vy , z , vz )

-There are a total of 2^6 independent mappings, hence the string corresponding to the selected mapping can be translated into a number from 0 to 63 by simply converting the string from a binary to a decimal number.
+There are a total of 2^6 independent mappings and the string corresponding to the selected mapping can be translated into a number from 0 to 63 by simply converting the string from a binary to a decimal number.
 The mappings selected here are

-	( x , y , z ,  vx ,  vy ,  vz ) = 000000 = 0  (original state)
+	(  x ,  vx , y ,  vy , z ,  vz ) = 000000 = 0  (original state)
- 	( x , y , z , -vx , -vy , -vz ) = 000111 = 7  (time reversal)
+ 	(  x , -vx , y , -vy , z , -vz ) = 010101 = 21  (time reversal)
-  	(-x , y , z , -vx ,  vy ,  vz ) = 100100 = 36 (x-reflection)
+  	( -x , -vx , y ,  vy , z ,  vz ) = 110000 = 48 (x-reflection)
-  	(-x , y , z ,  vx , -vy , -vz ) = 100011 = 35 (time reversal + x-reflection)
+  	( -x ,  vx , y , -vy , z , -vz ) = 100101 = 37 (time reversal + x-reflection)

 and the mapping is applied by the following commands